-How to Use Historical Quality Score Data for Better Ads
+6 Top Tips to Improve Your Google Ads Ad Relevance

 - Expected CTR.

-These are key components to monitor and optimize when reviewing the quality score data in the new columns.
+Use these are key components to monitor and optimize when reviewing the quality score data in the keyword views.

 How to Use Quality Score Reporting

-Quality score can be viewed at the keyword level in AdWords.
+Quality score can be viewed at the keyword level in Google Ads.

-You can use the “quality score” metrics to create a custom view.
+You can modify the column view to see the “quality score” metrics to create a custom view.

 Save these columns for future use and quick insight into quality score performance.

-In addition to seeing the historical/last known quality score for the reporting period, you also can dig deeper by changing the time periods.
+In addition to seeing the historical/last known quality score for the reporting period, you also can dig deeper by changing the time periods to see month-over-month and even segmenting by day to compare the score changes.

-With these new insights, you can focus on areas that need improvement.
+With these detailed insights, you can focus on areas that need improvement.

 Let’s look at an example:

-If you were managing this PPC account, you now clearly see where you need to focus your efforts to raise the quality score:
+If you were managing this PPC account, you now clearly see where you need to focus your efforts to raise the quality score: Expected CTR.

 You can also manipulate date ranges to see if there is any valuable historical information.

-In this example, it hasn’t changed.
-It was (and still is) “below average.”
+In this example, the score hasn’t changed.
+It was (and still is) “below average,” the lowest rating.

+Since the other quality score factors are “above average,” this should be the area to focus on to improve the ad’s performance.

-Let’s examine the three key components contributing to quality score that can be optimized to improve performance.
+Let’s examine the three key components contributing to quality score that can be optimized to improve ad ranking and lower CPCs.

-1. Ad Relevance
+Component: Ad Relevance

 The closer the connection between the keyword and ad copy, the higher the keyword relevance.